What is ‘cyberchondria’, and is this your problem? Read on.

 For a normal person, five minutes later they have some information on what their sickness might be, but they aren’t overreacting.
 They’ll wait for their doctor’s input.
 And with that, they get on with their day.

 But there is a growing number of us who instead wade through tens of pages of diagnoses in a growing panic.
 Our internet result starts out looking relatively minor, but following one possible diagnoses to the next leads quite possibly to finding a condition you can die from.
 The panic grows, as do the search terms, you begin with the dramatic black and white thinking, and so begins the vicious cycle now known as “cyberchondria”.

 As for the rest of your day, forget it.
 Your worry is such you can’t focus on much else but your illness.
 Sound familiar?

 Is cyberchondria really a problem?

 Cyberchondria introduces unwanted fear and anxiety into your life.
-It’s not just worries about your health, but can grow into worries that you might lose your job or lose your relationship if the diagnosis you have found is true.
+It’s not just worries about your health, but can grow into worries that you might lose your job, or lose your relationship, if the diagnosis you have found is true.

-It’s not as easy to deal with as one might think, either.
+Nor is it as easy to deal with as one might think, either.
 It’s not necessarily a case of a quick trip to the doctor to get things sorted if you are a cyberchondriac.
 Many visits might leave your health fears still unresolved, as cyberchondria often breeds paranoia that can extend to not trusting doctors.
 Alternately, you might suffer low self-esteem that has you too embarrassed to ‘bother’ a doctor at all.

 Left unchecked (or even unrecognised), cyberchondria can lead to being so anxious your self-care fails.
 If you are finding it difficult to socialise, eat, or leave the house, or if you call in to work and take a sick day you are so anxious, then you need help with your cyberchondria.